Riley Wyant joined the NBC29 team in January of 2020, just weeks before the coronavirus pandemic struck Virginia.

 At Virginia Tech, Riley interned with WFXR in Roanoke and spent time on the sideline as a student reporter for ESPN3 and ACC Network Extra.

-Outside of the newsroom, Riley enjoys spending weekends at Lake Anna wakeboarding and jet skiing with her three younger brothers.
-She also enjoys listening to her favorite podcast, Sons of Saturday, and eating fajitas.
+Outside of the newsroom, she enjoys spending weekends at Lake Anna wakeboarding and jet skiing with her three younger brothers.

 Even though she is a Hokie at heart, Riley has quickly fallen in love with Charlottesville and can't picture being anywhere else!

 The first thing on many minds after the COVID-19 vaccination is seeing loved ones again, perhaps even hugging them.
 Experts with Virginia’s Department of Health say visitation at retirement homes is unlikely to happen for a while.

 A 19-year-old UVA student is dealing with devastating news after battling cancer twice already.
 Noelle Kuhoric learned weeks ago, during her second year at UVA, that her cancer is back for a third time.

 With the number of coronavirus cases increasing at the University of Virginia, this short-term contingency plan shows there is plenty at stake, and the ripple effect would spread far beyond UVA grounds.